jessy-bellanger/eternal-ice-mod/README.md

 How about packed ice?
 It's not transparent.
 A resource pack?
 I’d lose opaque ice blocks.

-So I came with this idea: instead of disabling the random ticking of ice blocks (and losing some traps mechanics, see this introduction), I've created a new block called "Eternal Ice".
+So I came with this idea: instead of disabling the random ticking of ice blocks (and losing some traps mechanics, <a href="https://www.youtube.com/watch?v=27pbMJh0AMU">like in this video</a>), I've created a new block called "Eternal Ice".
 It copies the original ice block with a few tweaks:

 - It doesn’t melt, never;
 - It doesn’t release water on harvest (it still needs silk touch, though);